 The representatives have granted each of Messrs.
 Murray and Hancock an exception under their respective lock-up agreements that will permit each of them to transfer, pledge or otherwise encumber, pursuant to the grant and maintenance of a bona fide lien, security interest, pledge or other similar encumbrance (each, a Pledge), a portion of their shares of our common stock owned by them to one or more nationally or internationally recognized financial institutions each having assets of not less than \$10 billion (each, an Institution) in connection with a loan to them or pursuant to the exercise of any such Pledge by any such Institution; provided, however, that (i) Messrs.
 Murray and Hancock or we, as the case may be, shall provide the representatives with prior written notice informing them of any public filing, report or announcement made by or on behalf of them or us with respect thereto; and (ii) in the case of any transfer or distribution pursuant to a Pledge or any other bona fide loan or pledge pursuant to this paragraph, any transferee that acquires the shares of our common stock from each such Institution agrees to be bound in writing by the terms of the lock-up agreement prior to such transfer; provided, further, that the number of shares of our common stock pledged as collateral pursuant to this paragraph by Messrs.
 Murray and Hancock during the lock-up period shall not, for each of Messrs.
-Murray and Hancock, exceed 10% of the total number of shares of our common stock issued and outstanding on the closing date of this offering.
-As a result, the lock-up agreements permit an aggregate of up to 20% of the total number of shares of our common stock issued and outstanding on the closing date of this offering to be pledged as collateral pursuant to margin loans.
+Murray and Hancock, exceed 7.5% of the total number of shares of our common stock issued and outstanding on the closing date of this offering to be pledged as collateral pursuant to margin loans.